Griezmann: I won't cut my hair even if Barcelona tell me to | Goal.com

 The 29-year-old has sported long hair for most of his career and has continued to grow his hair since moving to Barcelona from Atletico in the summer of 2019.

-Griezmann's has struggled to maintain consistency during his time at Camp Nou and has come in for criticism from Barca fans that has often extended to the off the pitch.
+Griezmann has struggled to maintain consistency during his time at Camp Nou and has come in for criticism from Barca fans that has often extended to off the pitch.

 Often, Barca's fans have blamed the France international's long hair for his poor performances, but Griezmann has vowed to not cut his hair, even if he was asked by the club itself.